waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 - **D5: PROACTIVELY AUTOMATE:** Before performing any complex or repetitive task, I must first consider if it can be automated with a tool or agent.
 - **D6: BATTLE EFFICIENCY:** Do not use complex agents for trivial wild battles.
 Handle them manually for maximum speed.

-## B. Key Lessons & Recurring Failures (Hallucination Log)
+## B. Key Lessons & Recurring Failures
 - **Positional & Data Awareness:** I MUST verify my current coordinates, turn number, and system-provided data from the Game State Information *before* every action and trust it over my own manual assessment.
-- **Dead End Definition & Application:** My manual application of the dead-end definition is critically flawed.
-A map is a dead end ONLY if it has 1 or fewer reachable exits (warps/connections) AND 0 reachable unseen tiles.
+- **Dead End Definition:** A map is a dead end ONLY if it has 1 or fewer reachable exits (warps/connections) AND 0 reachable unseen tiles.
 I must be rigorous in this calculation.
-- **System vs. Local Reachability (Turn 193685 - CRITICAL):** System warnings about "reachable" tiles/warps are a global check for the entire map and may not reflect what is reachable from my current partitioned location.
-A local reachability check (like from a working tool) is necessary for immediate navigation decisions.
+- **System vs. Local Reachability:** System warnings about "reachable" tiles/warps are a global check for the entire map and may not reflect what is reachable from my current partitioned location.
-- **Confirmation Bias in Debugging (Turn 193715):** I wasted over a dozen turns attempting to patch `map_analyzer`, assuming each small change would work.
-This was confirmation bias.
-LESSON: If a tool fix fails more than twice, I must pivot to a different debugging strategy (e.g., complete overhaul, using an agent, or deleting the tool) instead of repeating the same failed approach.
+- **Confirmation Bias in Debugging:** Wasting multiple turns on small, failed fixes for a tool is a critical error.
+LESSON: If a tool fix fails more than twice, I must pivot to a different debugging strategy (e.g., complete overhaul or using `run_code` to test logic).
+- **Simple Solutions First (Overwatch):** When stuck, I must test the most basic solutions (e.g., closing a dialogue box with 'A') before hypothesizing complex puzzles.
+- **`define_tool` Staleness (Turn 194368):** The `define_tool` system can serve a stale version of a script.
+If a tool fails after a fix, I must test the raw code with `run_code` to differentiate between logic errors and system issues.

 # II.
 Game Data